Blog

 Export to SPSS (.sav)

-The new SPSS extension turns any Jspreadsheet worksheet into a native SPSS .sav file that opens directly in SPSS, PSPP, and any tool that reads the PSPP System File Format — with column types, formats, value labels and measure levels translated automatically.
+The new SPSS extension converts any Jspreadsheet worksheet into a native SPSS .sav file, which can be opened directly in SPSS, PSPP, and any tool that reads the PSPP system file format — column types, formats, value labels, and measure levels are automatically converted.

 icon jspreadsheet